Major League Baseball 2K5: MLB 2K5

 The game received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 GameSpot said that "what sets MLB 2K5 apart from other baseball video games is how great it looks and sounds ...
 Major League Baseball 2K5 is a big step in the right direction for Take-Two's (formerly Sega's) video game baseball franchise.
 Last year's game, to be kind, was full of bugs and had modes that didn't actually work as advertised.
 All of the modes in this year's game work like they should and there seem to be hardly any bugs, although the few you will probably run across do have the potential to be very annoying."
 IGN wrote that "MLB 2K5 still has a ways to go if it intends to compete with the memory of MVP next year.
 The animations need a complete overhaul, the AI definitely needs a reworking, and the Franchise Mode has to see significant innovation outside of a nicer interface", but that overall "MLB 2K5 is a great experience worthy of a spot on your shelf."

 World Series Edition

 The World Series Edition received "generally favorable reviews" on both platforms, a bit higher than the original MLB 2K5, but both a few points shy of "universal acclaim", according to Metacritic.
+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated MLB 2K5: World Series Edition for "Sports Game of the Year", which was ultimately awarded to SSX On Tour.